The Nitrogen Cycle: Of Microbes and Men

-The ammonia produced by nitrogen fixing bacteria is usually quickly incorporated into protein and other organic nitrogen compounds, either by a host plant, the bacteria itself, or another soil organism.
-When organisms nearer the top of the food chain (like us!) eat, we are using nitrogen that has been fixed initially by nitrogen fixing bacteria.
+The ammonium (NH4+) produced by nitrogen fixing bacteria is usually quickly taken up by a host plant, the bacteria itself, or another soil organism and incorporated into proteins and other organic nitrogen compounds, like DNA.
+When organisms nearer the top of the food chain (like us!) eat, we are taking up nitrogen that has been fixed initially by nitrogen fixing bacteria.

 Organic N NH4+

 After nitrogen is incorporated into organic matter, it is often converted back into inorganic nitrogen by a process called nitrogen mineralization, otherwise known as decay.
 When organisms die, decomposers (such as bacteria and fungi) consume the organic matter and lead to the process of decomposition.
 During this process, a significant amount of the nitrogen contained within the dead organism is converted to ammonium.
 Once in the form of ammonium, nitrogen is available for use by plants or for further transformation into nitrate (NO3-) through the process called nitrification.